-A dynamic community of 41.5 square miles and more than 68,000 residents, Franklin, located in the heart of Williamson County, has earned a national reputation as a safe and vibrant community.
+A dynamic community of 42 square miles and 77,000 residents, Franklin, located in the heart of Williamson County, has earned a national reputation as a safe and vibrant community.

 The Franklin Police Department, the ninth largest in the State, continues to maintain one of the lowest crime rates per capita in Tennessee.
 As the City continues to grow, we are constantly seeking new ways to exceed the needs and expectations of our residents.

-Chief Deborah Faulkner leads the more than 170 men and woman who make up the Franklin Police Department.
+Chief Deborah Faulkner leads the 143 men and women who make up the Franklin Police Department.
 These dedicated officers and civilian staff serve our customers with a professional, progressive, and responsive approach to modern-day policing.

 Prior to joining the Franklin Police Department in 2014, Chief Faulkner was Tennessee’s first Inspector General.
 A retired Metropolitan Nashville Police Officer, Faulkner came up through the ranks, serving in Metro’s Patrol Division and various other assignments before retiring from the Nashville Police Department at the rank of Deputy Chief.
 She has her bachelor’s degree in Journalism from the University of Memphis; her master’s in Criminal Justice from Middle Tennessee State University; and, her doctorate in Human Development Counseling from Vanderbilt University.